jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 ### Location & Structure of the repository

-**The official repository of INSPIRE XML schemas is available at https://inspire.ec.europa.eu/schemas** - It contains the last version of XML schemas endorsed by MIG, but also archives deprecated (older) versions of the schemas for providing reference to historic schema versions and supporting a smooth transition in using the former (endorsed) ones.
+**The official repository of INSPIRE XML schemas is available at https://inspire.ec.europa.eu/schemas - It contains the last version of XML schemas endorsed by MIG**, but also archives deprecated (older) versions of the schemas for providing reference to historic schema versions and supporting a smooth transition in using the former (endorsed) ones.

 The repository is **organised in folders and sub-folders** as indicated below: